IBMDecisionOptimization/docplex-examples/README.md

 * IBM&reg; Decision Optimization CPLEX Optimizer Modeling for Python - with namespace docplex.mp
 * IBM&reg; Decision Optimization CP Optimizer Modeling for Python - with namespace docplex.cp

-Solving with CPLEX locally requires that IBM&reg; ILOG CPLEX Optimization Studio V12.8 or later is installed on your machine.
+Solving with CPLEX requires that IBM&reg; ILOG CPLEX Optimization Studio V12.10 or later is installed on your machine.

 This library is numpy friendly.